mailamdanghoc/YoloHome/README.md

   npm run dev
 ```

 The application should be starting.
-The ReactJS application will run on http://localhost:3000 and the Express application will run on http://localhost:3001.
+The ReactJS application will be running on http://localhost:3000 and the Express application will be running on http://localhost:3001.

 You are now ready to explore our application!